quarto-dev/quarto-nvim/README.md

 ## Recommended Plugins

 Quarto works great with a number of plugins in the neovim ecosystem.
-You can find my personal (and thus up-to-date) configuration for use with Quarto, R and python here:
+You can find my (@jmbuhr) personal (and thus up-to-date) configuration for use with Quarto, R and python here:

 <https://github.com/jmbuhr/quarto-nvim-kickstarter>

+But remember, the best config is always your own.